Source code for mesa.space

 [docs] def out_of_bounds(self, pos: FloatCoordinate) -> bool: """Check if a point is out of bounds.""" x, y = pos return x < self.x_min or x >= self.x_max or y < self.y_min or y >= self.y_max

-[docs]class NetworkGrid: """Network Grid where each node contains zero or more agents.""" def __init__(self, g: Any) -> None: """Create a new network.
+[docs] class NetworkGrid: """Network Grid where each node contains zero or more agents.""" def __init__(self, g: Any) -> None: """Create a new network.
 Args: G: a NetworkX graph instance. """ self.G = g for node_id in self.G.nodes: g.nodes[node_id]["agent"] = self.default_val()

 [docs] @staticmethod def default_val() -> list: """Default value for a new node.""" return []

-[docs] def place_agent(self, agent: Agent, node_id: int) -> None: """Place an agent in a node.""" self.G.nodes[node_id]["agent"].append(agent) agent.pos = node_id
+[docs] @warn_if_agent_has_position_already def place_agent(self, agent: Agent, node_id: int) -> None: """Place an agent in a node.""" self.G.nodes[node_id]["agent"].append(agent) agent.pos = node_id

-[docs] def get_neighbors( self, node_id: int, include_center: bool = False, radius: int = 1 ) -> list[int]: """Get all adjacent nodes within a certain radius""" if radius == 1: neighbors = list(self.G.neighbors(node_id)) if include_center: neighbors.append(node_id) else: neighbors_with_distance = nx.single_source_shortest_path_length( self.G, node_id, radius ) if not include_center: del neighbors_with_distance[node_id] neighbors = sorted(neighbors_with_distance.keys()) return neighbors
+[docs] def get_neighborhood( self, node_id: int, include_center: bool = False, radius: int = 1 ) -> list[int]: """Get all adjacent nodes within a certain radius""" if radius == 1: neighborhood = list(self.G.neighbors(node_id)) if include_center: neighborhood.append(node_id) else: neighbors_with_distance = nx.single_source_shortest_path_length( self.G, node_id, radius ) if not include_center: del neighbors_with_distance[node_id] neighborhood = sorted(neighbors_with_distance.keys()) return neighborhood

 [docs] def move_agent(self, agent: Agent, node_id: int) -> None: """Move an agent from its current node to a new node.""" self.remove_agent(agent) self.place_agent(agent, node_id)